carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

   scalar memory operations performed by waves executing in different work-groups (which may be executing on different CUs) of an agent can be reordered relative to each other.
-A ``s_waitcnt vmcnt(0)`` is required to ensure synchonization between vector memory operations of different CUs.
+A ``s_waitcnt vmcnt(0)`` is required to ensure synchronization between vector memory operations of different CUs.
 It ensures a previous vector memory operation has completed before executing a subsequent vector memory or LDS operation and so can be used to meet the requirements of acquire and release.